JAForbes/blog/posts/backbone-to-mithril.md

 -------

 The Router in Backbone is simple as it could be given the point in time in which it was created.
-You provide a hash of url's with pattern matching for variables within in that URL.
+You provide a hash of urls with pattern matching for variables within in that URL.
 The first pattern that matches will trigger a callback.
 The nicest part about this is how similar it is to the event declaration code in a Backbone View.

 ```js